skyzyx/resume/resumes/ryanparman-tpm.md

 ### [WePay] — Redwood City, CA

 > WePay is an online payment service provider which provides “payments for platforms”, where examples of platforms are GoFundMe, Care.com, and Xbox.
-It was acquired by JPMorgan Chase in October 2017.
+JPMorgan Chase acquired WePay in October 2017.

 #### DevOps Engineer (April 2015—September 2016)